 Set Your Camera to Manual Mode

 Now we can jump to where to start.
 It’s a bit like decorating your home – you have to start somewhere.
 Pick a wall color, pick a carpet color, pick a color out of your furniture, and go from there.
 In photography, you have to pick a setting to start with and all the rest go from there.
 So, to begin, set your camera to Manual Mode.
 It is very easy to do it.
-Most cameras have a “PASM” dial on top of the camera where you can change your camera mode from.
+Most cameras have a “PASM” dial on top of the camera where you can change your camera mode.
 Simply rotate the dial to the letter “M”, as shown in the picture to the left.
 That’s all there is to it – your first step is accomplished!

 Set Your White Balance

 Next, I will help you out with some background settings.
 These will probably not change during your shoot unless something about your environment changes.
-As you get comfortable shooting in the manual mode, you will be able to decide when a change is necessary.
+As you get comfortable shooting in manual mode, you will be able to decide when a change is necessary.
 We will start with White Balance (WB), which has to do with the color of light.
 Your sensor setting should match the color of the light that you are shooting.
 I will give you one to start with, but white balance is purely a matter of personal taste.
 There are no wrong white balance settings.
 As a matter of fact, as you shoot manually for a while, you will begin to see the color of light yourself and will begin to know that you need to change your WB depending on what you see.
 Let me give you an example of this.
 My sister’s living room has a golden wallpaper which made the light in the room very gold colored.
 Every Christmas my pictures had an ugly yellow (gold) cast and I never understood why.
 Until one day I realized that my WB could affect these pictures and I figured out the correct setting for yellow light, and bingo!
 My pictures came out looking normal.

-White balance is very important, but there are general settings that can work in many usual outdoor scenarios.
-So set your WB to something like 5260 (daylight) to start with, and as you discover whether or not you like that setting, you can set it to something more to your taste.
+White balance is very important, but there are general settings that can work in many different outdoor scenarios.
+So set your WB to 5260 (daylight) to start with, and as you discover whether or not you like that setting, you can set it to something more to your taste.
 Later on, if you like your pictures to look a little bluer, set your WB to a smaller number like 5000.
 If you want to move to warmer tones, set your WB to a larger number like 5860.
 As you get used to WB, you will start to understand it and not be intimidated by it.
 And as you use your WB settings, you will want to start reading all about it to increase your understanding, which will then make you better able to set different white balances.
 If you struggle with WB and want to understand it in detail, check out PL’s excellent Understanding White Balance article for more details.

 Set Your Metering Mode